Louis Attard Bowen Therapist

 • Tingling feeling down arms

-You can read some reviews from our clients on the Review page here, or Book Online here for a Treatment for Shoulder Pain in Geelong with Bowen Therapy.
-We're open till 9pm on weekdays and Saturday.
+You can read some reviews from our clients on the Review page here, or Book Online here for a Bowen Therapy session targeting Shoulder Pain in Geelong.

 1 Comment